Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Introduction

 \section{Introduction}

 Understanding the behavioral effects of reference points, particularly in the context of pressure and risk-taking, is a critical area of research.
 The core concept is that an individual's assessment of an outcome is influenced not only by the outcome itself but also by how it compares to a reference point \citep{tversky1992advances}.
-A significant challenge in this field is disentangling the effects of pressure from a reference point on risk-taking behavior and outcomes.
-Unlike controlled experimental settings as in \cite{schwerter2024social}, where risk-taking can be modeled as a binary lottery, field data presents complexities that make such decompositions difficult.
-In this paper, we utilize a sequential competition setting and panel dataset from official bench press competitions, offering an opportunity to explore the interplay between pressure and risk-taking behavior.
+A significant challenge in this field is disentangling the effects of pressure associated with reference points on risk-taking behavior and outcomes.
+Unlike controlled experimental settings as in \cite{schwerter2024social}, where risk-taking can be modeled as a binary lottery, field data present complexities that make such decompositions difficult.
+In this paper, we utilize a sequential competition setting and panel dataset from official bench press competitions to explore the interplay between competitive pressure arising from reference points and risk-taking behavior.
 This dataset enables us to observe weight attempts, outcomes, rankings, and the exogenous pressure exerted by rivals over time.
+In particular, we treat a lifter's interim ranking during the competition as the relevant reference point, which naturally emerges from the sequential structure of attempts.
+This implies that potential changes in rank are experienced as gains or losses, thereby generating competitive pressure.
 By examining how pressure influences subsequent risk-taking decisions, we aim to enhance the understanding of behavior under uncertainty and contribute to discussions on optimizing competition design to maximize performance.